 This AL development online course is targeted at Dynamics NAV developers who want to bridge the gap to developing extensions with AL in VS Code for Business Central.
 It’s a new world with many new possibilities and it can be quite overwhelming even if you are very experienced in C/SIDE and C/AL. No worries, this training will get you started!
 You will learn how to set up your environments, create objects, and how to deploy your extensions as apps to end-customers.
-Whether you develop for the SaaS platform or on-premises, or both, it doesn’t matter, you will get all the information you need, including tips and tricks based on three years experience with developing extensions in AL.
+Whether you develop for the SaaS platform or on-premises, or both, it doesn’t matter, you will get all the information you need, including tips and tricks based on four years experience with developing extensions in AL.

 The training will be delivered online and is divided into 7 different topics.
 Each topic is focusing on a different aspect of developing extensions for Business Central and together they form a complete story.

 The structure of the lessons was great.
 You can actually look at lesson 1 when you start a project and if you want to deliver a project look somewhere at the last lessons.

 |Wednesday, January 13, 2021||The AL Language|

 |Wednesday, January 20, 2021||AL Language features|

 |Wednesday, January 27, 2021||UI and UX enhancements|